-The County maintains a Debt Advisory Committee, consisting of the Assistant County Administrator or Budget Officer, Auditor/Controller, and Treasurer/Tax Collector/County Clerk.
-The Committee provides analyses and recommendations to the Board for policy implementation and oversight.
+The County Administrator's Office maintains a Debt Advisory Committee, consisting of the Assistant County Administrator or Budget Officer, Auditor/Controller, and Treasurer/Tax Collector/County Clerk.
+The Committee provides analyses and recommendations through the County Administrator for policy implementation and oversight.